w3c-webmob/network-evolution-roadmap/roadmap.md

 Mobile operator technologies are heavily standardised, meaning little differentiation between similar level services throughout the globe.
 However, countries often differ in their deployment of these technologies, resulting in vast differences in throughput and latencies.
 Most new devices in the developed world will now come LTE enabled, offering 2G, 3G and LTE capabilties although not all developing countries have a widely deployed LTE network (EXAMPLES - spain, uk, us).
 Furthermore developing countries may offer 3G devices only.
 (CHECK on 2G only countries, although I think these are gone).

 #### LTE
-all-IP flat architecture system

-The LTE specification provides downlink peak rates of 300 Mbit/s (Peak download rates up to 299.6 Mbit/s and upload rates up to 75.4 Mbit/s)

-permitting a transfer latency of less than 5 ms in the radio access network

-LTE has the ability to manage fast-moving mobiles and supports multi-cast and broadcast streams

-Improved support for mobility, exemplified by support for terminals moving at up to 350 km/h (220 mph) or 500 km/h (310 mph) depending on the frequency band

-Support for cell sizes from tens of metres radius (femto and picocells) up to 100 km (62 miles) radius macrocells
+LTE architecture is completely based off of IP.
+Downlink rates on LTE (rates from the core mobile network to a users device) can reach up to 300 Mbit/s, and latencies in the radio access network can be less than 5ms.
+LTE deals well with fast moving devices (say, if a user is on a train up to 500km/h depending on frequency band) and supports streaming and multi-casts.

+A user will need an LTE-capable device to use LTE. the list of devices which support LTE are constantly growing.
+[Wikipedia](http://en.wikipedia.org/wiki/LTE_%28telecommunication%29#Devices) has a good, almost up-to-date list.

 Rank	Country/Territory	Penetration
 1	 South Korea	62.0%